-6.4 The logarithmic Schrödinger equation with spatial white noise on the full space prove the existence and uniqueness of solutions to the stochastic logarithmic Schrödinger.
+6.11 The logarithmic Schrödinger equation with spatial white noise on the full space

+The logarithmic Schrödinger appears as a fundamental model in quantum gravity and nuclear physics, and adding a white noise potential can model strong media disorder.
+In [19], Q. Chauleur and A. Mouzard (University of Nanterre) prove the existence and uniqueness of solutions to the stochastic logarithmic Schrödinger.
 The proof relies on a particular exponential transform which have proved being useful in several contexts, in particular in models arising from quantum field theory.